Kihy/PyFlowMeter/README.md

 ## Requirements
-The main code requires numpy and pyshark which can be installed with pip, and tshark which can be installed with apt-get The testing code requires scipy for statistics calculation.
+The main code requires numpy and pyshark which can be installed with pip, and tshark which can be installed with apt-get The testing code requires scipy and pandas for statistics calculations and various checks.

 ## Running the flowmeter